Jawz84/Blog/PowerShell Contributing.md

 If you are not super familiar with C# these tips may help you:

-- When you are working on a Cmdlet, you can set _breakpoints_ to be able to step through the code
+- When you are working on a Cmdlet, you can set _breakpoints_ to be able to step through the code (see tip about debugging below)
-- When you need information about where a certain method, property or variable comes from, use `F12` to [navigate to its definition](https://code.visualstudio.com/Docs/editor/editingevolved#_go-to-definition)
+- When you need information about where a certain method, property or variable comes from, use `F12` to [navigate to its definition](https://code.visualstudio.com/Docs/editor/editingevolved#_go-to-definition).
+'Go to definition' is also available from the right-click context menu.

 > Tip: If you want to learn more about VSCode debugging for PowerShell, you can read more [here on the Microsoft scripting blog](https://devblogs.microsoft.com/scripting/debugging-powershell-script-in-visual-studio-code-part-1/), or watch [this video](https://youtu.be/cSbIXmlkr8o) from Tyler Leonhardt at PSconfEU 2019.
 The same principles work for the C# extension, as well as for Visual Studio.